dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

-The primary goal of OSR is to allow the runtime to initially jit most methods without optimization, and then transition control (via OSR) if when the invocations of those methods become compute intensive.
+The primary goal of OSR is to allow the runtime to initially jit most methods without optimization, and then transition control (via OSR) if and when the invocations of those methods become compute intensive.
 During a transition the active invocations are rewritten "on stack" to have the proper frame shape and code references.